 Neither Criminal Justice majors nor Legal Assistant Studies have to have a minor.
 It may be advantageous, however, to do so.
 Criminal Justice majors might want to major in Legal Assistant Studies and Legal Assistant Studies major might want to consider Criminal Justice.
 Other popular minors that work well with our majors are: English, Communication, Spanish, Political Science, Psychology, Sociology, Women's Studies and Africana Studies.

 The curriculum allows flexibility for students to explore and develop their interests.
 Even if students don't want to minor in the areas above, they might want to take some elective classes in these departments.
 Special courses in forensics also are available through Chemistry and Anthropology.

-What performance level (grade) must be achieved for the course to count toward my degree program?
+What performance level (grade) must be achieved for the course to count toward my

 Students must earn a grade of "C" or better in all required (core) Criminal Justice courses and average a 2.0 or better in all coursework applied toward the major.
 If you get a D in a required course you must take the course over and get at least a C. If you get a D in a criminal justice elective, you do NOT have to take the course over as long as you have a 2.0 combined GPA in your criminal justice electives.